Ethical Dilemmas in the Specialist-Generalist Referral Relationship

 (1) Is it ethical to complete Endodontic treatment on a single tooth or teeth, knowing full well that there are other areas of the mouth that require immediate attention (generalized active caries, grossly faulty restorations or prosthetics, serious periodontal problems, etc.)?
 Should the Specialist merely “dispense” the procedure, knowing that the other areas of oral disease may be left without necessary treatment?

-(2) Is it the Specialist’s job to prioritize such treatment especially in cases where the patient’s financial resources are limited?
+(2) Is it the Specialist’s job to help prioritize such treatment especially in cases where the patient’s financial resources are limited?
 (This may mean that Specialty treatment is postponed, delayed or canceled in favor of treatment of higher priority)